realrate/Causing/education.md

 ![Estimated Mediation Effects (EME)](images_education/EME.png)

-We compare this with the Estimated Mediation Effects (EME).
+We compare the model effects with the
+Estimated Mediation Effects (EME).
 All direct effects are close to the expected values, supporting our model.
 Interestingly, the effect of potential experience (59 Cents) is even higher than that of education (57 Cents).